erictran0x/celeste-finite-lives-helper/README.md

 ## TODO
 - User-setting that adjusts y-position of life display
-- Fade left/right animation on player spawn for life display
 - Submit the mod to gamebanana.com
 - Ability to disable "Save and Quit" menu option